openshift/windows-machine-config-operator/README.md

 The operator can be installed from the *community-operators* catalog on OperatorHub.
 It can also be build and installed from source manually, see the [development instructions](docs/HACKING.md).

+The operator must be deployed in the `openshift-windows-machine-config-operator` namespace for it to function properly.
+If the operator has been previously deployed in another namespace, it should be removed from the cluster and redeployed into the correct namespace.

 ### Create a private key secret
 Once the `openshift-windows-machine-config-operator` namespace has been created, a secret must be created containing the private key that will be used to access the Windows instances: